 Application Development & Integration (ADI) does application business analysis, design, programming, integration, testing and project management.
 We work closely with customers in primarily administrative units, both within UW-Madison and across UW System schools.
 We use a wide range of tools and techniques to build applications that will run in all environments, along with implementing and supporting packaged software and developing application interfaces.

 Integrated Applications provides front-end web development, enterprise-scale software engineering, and integration services for campus-wide services provided by DoIT.
 The work we do is varied and challenging, so someone will have to have the tenacity to take on an increasing list of development projects that benefit students, faculty and staff at UW-Madison and beyond.
 The Front-end Web Developer will work in front-end web technologies and will have the opportunity to learn while being part of a team to help customers to design, build, and deploy web content.
 Additional responsibilities will include working on front-end development tasks associated with application development projects.

-The Front-end Web Developer position requires someone interested in being part of a dynamic team, who is eager to continue learning and growing their craft professionally.
-This position will also require someone with exceptional communication and customer service skills since they will be working alongside clients, user experience designers, project managers, strategists and other developers to implement, test, and debug web projects.
+This position requires someone who is interested in being part of a dynamic team, passionate about learning, and eager to grow their craft professionally.
+Exceptional communication and customer service skills are a must--our developers work directly with user experience designers, project managers, strategists, campus partners, and other developers to implement, test, and debug web projects.

 This position is initially expected to last one year, with the possibility of extending the position up to a maximum of two years and/or it may turn into an ongoing appointment based on funding availability.